Ulcers in horses: Why and what to do?

 - Avoid long periods without food and feed frequent small meals.

 - Feed ad lib hay - if feed is withheld the pH in the stomach drops to 2 in 21 hrs

 - Place feed bins on the ground to simulate the horse’s normal grazing position as it helps his chewing action, stimulating the production of more saliva which in turn helps the passage of food to the stomach.

 - Feed a small amount of lucerne chaff prior to work as Lucerne chaff helps in two ways by acting as a physical barrier and secondly the calcium in the Lucerne binds the acid.

 - Do not exercise on an empty stomach as this allows acid to attack the stomach wall when it is empty.
 Feed a small amount of Lucerne chaff 30 minutes before exercise.

 - Avoid long treatments with non-steroidal anti-inflammatory drugs such as Phenylbutazone.

 - Allow the horse to walk around and self-exercise and graze as if he would in the wild, this way he always has feed in his stomach.

 Equine Gastric Ulcer Syndrome is a major cause of underlying illness in performance horses and therefore impacts the health and performance of the horse.
-Make sure the horse’s diet includes access to pasture, adlib hay and highly soluble fibre sources such as HYGAIN FIBRESSENTIAL especially if they are stabled to allow them to produce the required amount of saliva to buffer the stomach acid produced.
+Make sure the horse’s diet includes access to pasture, adlib hay and highly soluble fiber sources especially if they are stabled to allow them to produce the required amount of saliva to buffer the stomach acid produced.
 Reduce or remove stress factors affecting the horse and seek treatment from your veterinarian.
-Remember effective treatment entails environmental, behavioural and dietary management as well as medical intervention.
+Remember effective treatment entails environmental, behavioral and dietary management as well as medical intervention.